Guide written by:

-Planters are commonly found on decks and balconies and are really handy for adding a little extra something to these spaces!
+Planters are commonly found on decking and balconies and are really handy for adding a little extra something to these spaces!
 Planters used on balconies are often equipped with brackets for hanging over a railing or handrail.
-They can also be hung from the ceiling by a rope or chain; these are known as hanging planters.
+They can also be hung from the ceiling by a rope or chain in which case they are known as hanging planters.

 The main aim of these sorts of containers is to add life to every possible corner of the home.
 They are usually filled with annual or biennial flowers, but can also be used to plant perennials to form a green framework.
 In this case, the perennials are kept all year long while your annuals and biennials can be switched up from year to year.

 Trailing flowers will also offer a magnificent effect whether planted in hanging or traditional planters.
 Here are a few factors to bear in mind when choosing a planter: